 I don’t know.
 Maybe this is a chicken and egg argument (as in which came first, the chicken or the egg), but the notion of building traffic to your website and conversion doesn’t seem like it goes together.
-Instead, it seems more like a traffic vs conversion situation to me.
+Instead, it seems more like traffic vs conversion situation to me.
 Let me expand on this.

 Traffic vs conversion